OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 You will need:
 - The floating IP address of the instance
 - Your SSH private key (the .pem downloaded in step 2)
-- The username, which is standardized based on what OS/Image used (ubuntu, centos, debian)
+- The username, which is standardized based on what OS/Image used (ubuntu, centos, debian).
+Usernames can be viewed in the image description.

 ~~~bash
 ssh -i <key.pem> <username>@<floating-ip-address>